SlickSaintNick/odinbook/planning.md

 ## Steps

-### Core Steps
+### Core Steps from Odin

-- Use PostgreSQL for your database from the beginning (not SQLite3), that way your deployment will go much more smoothly.
+- DONE Use PostgreSQL for your database from the beginning (not SQLite3), that way your deployment will go much more smoothly.
-- Write your own seeds in the db/seeds.rb file, which gets run if you type $ rake db:seed.
+- DONE Write your own seeds in the db/seeds.rb file, which gets run if you type $ rake db:seed.
-- Users must sign in to see anything except the sign in page.
+- DONE Users must sign in to see anything except the sign in page.
-- User sign-in should use the Devise gem.
+- DONE User sign-in should use the Devise gem.
 Devise gives you all sorts of helpful methods so you no longer have to write your own user passwords, sessions, and #current_user methods.
 See the Railscast (which uses Rails 3) for a step-by-step introduction.
 The docs will be fully current.
 - Users can send follow requests to other users.
 - Users can create posts (begin with text only).
 - Users can like posts.